jpulse-net/jpulse-framework/docs/dev/README.md

-# jPulse Framework / Docs / Dev / Developer Documentation v0.5.5
+# jPulse Framework / Docs / Dev / Development Guide v0.5.5

+**For Framework Contributors & Core Developers**

-Technical documentation for developers working on the jPulse Framework.
-This document covers architecture decisions, implementation details, and development workflows.
+Technical documentation for developers working on the jPulse Framework itself.
+This covers architecture decisions, implementation details, and contribution workflows.

+> **Site Development**: For building sites with jPulse, see the [main documentation](../README.md).

 ## 🏗️ Architecture Overview